-Section 30601.3 Coastal development permit application; processing criteria; standard of review; application fee; adoption of guidelines
+Section 30601.3 Consolidated coastal development permit application; procedure

-- (a) Notwithstanding Section 30519, the commission may process and act upon a consolidated coastal development permit application if both of the following criteria are satisfied: - (1) A proposed project requires a coastal development permit from both a local government with a certified local coastal program and the commission. - (2) The applicant, the appropriate local government, and the commission, which may agree through its executive director, consent to consolidate the permit action, provided that public participation is not substantially impaired by that review consolidation. - (b) The standard of review for a consolidated coastal development permit application submitted pursuant to subdivision (a) shall follow Chapter 3 (commencing with Section 30200), with the appropriate local coastal program used as guidance. - (c) The application fee for a consolidated coastal development permit shall be determined by reference to the commission's permit fee schedule. - (d) To implement this section, the commission may adopt guidelines, in the same manner as interpretive guidelines adopted pursuant to paragraph (3) of subdivision (a) of Section 30620.
+(a) Notwithstanding Section 30519, the commission may process and act upon a consolidated coastal development permit application if both of the following criteria are satisfied:

+(1) A proposed project requires a coastal development permit from both a local government with a certified local coastal program and the commission.

+(2) The applicant, the appropriate local government, and the commission, which may agree through its executive director, consent to consolidate the permit action, provided that public participation is not substantially impaired by that review consolidation.

+(b) The standard of review for a consolidated coastal development permit application submitted pursuant to subdivision (a) shall follow Chapter 3 (commencing with Section 30200), with the appropriate local coastal program used as guidance.

+(c) The application fee for a consolidated coastal development permit shall be determined by reference to the commission's permit fee schedule.

+(d) To implement this section, the commission may adopt guidelines, in the same manner as interpretive guidelines adopted pursuant to paragraph (3) of subdivision (a) of Section 30620.

-Section 30601.5 Applications by holders of non-fee interest; notice; demonstration of authority to comply with conditions of approval
+Section 30601.5 Applications by person other than owner of fee interest